 “We are urging local businesses to get behind the campaign and continue to invest in apprenticeships as full time careers.”

-“As an Australian Apprenticeship Support Network Provider and specialists in apprenticeship support services, BUSY At Work can provide employers and the apprentices with all the relevant information to assist them throughout the life of the apprenticeship,” Mr Miles said.
+“As an Australian Apprenticeship Support Services Provider and specialists in apprenticeship support services, BUSY At Work can provide employers and the apprentices with all the relevant information to assist them throughout the life of the apprenticeship,” Mr Miles said.

 Employers can contact BUSY on 13 28 79 or go to busyatwork.com.au/gc101